kubewarden/docs/docs/tutorials/testing-policies/index.md

 ## Policy testing personas

 This section covers the topic of testing Kubewarden Policies.
-We define two personas interested in testing policies:
+There are two personas interested in testing policies:

-- **policy author**: you're writing a Kubewarden Policy and you want to ensure your code behaves the way you expect.
+- **Policy developer**: you're writing a Kubewarden Policy and you want to make sure your code behaves the way you expect.

-- **cluster operator**: you found a Kubewarden Policy and you want to test and tune the policy settings before deploying it.
+- **Cluster operator**: you found a Kubewarden Policy and you want to test and tune the policy settings before deploying it.
-Maybe you want to keep testing these settings inside of your CI/CD pipelines,...
+You want to keep testing these settings in your CI/CD pipelines, and other administrative tasks.

-The next sections of the documentation shows how Kubewarden policies might be tested by these personas.
+The next sections of the documentation shows how these personas can test Kubewarden policies.